Schedule backup in Linux (rsync + cron)

 Where to backup

 You should never store your backup on the same hard drive which you backup from.
 If it breaks, you will lose all data.
 I recommend using a separate hard drive either installed in your computer or connected externally through the USB.

 I personally have a WD 4 TB hard drive installed on my system that is used for automatic backup, and I also copy monthly backups manually to an external WD 20 TB RAID hard drive.
 If my computer gets stolen, I will still have a backup of all data on my external hard drive.

-Automatic backup in Linux takes only 3 lines of simple code in your crontab file, but it can be a lifesaver one day.
-So, do not wait anymore, go and configure your automatic backup in Linux.
+Automatic backup in Linux takes only three lines of simple code in your crontab file, but it can be a lifesaver one day.
+So, do not wait any more, go and configure your automatic backup in Linux.

 Become a patron Buy me a coffee Shop on Amazon Buy Linux Laptop Build Linux PC BTC: 1CfCLTYCqqDfYbngcvQtEav3n7SMZihfSS